Maple walnut shortbread cookies are an easy slice and bake cookie recipe for holiday baking and delicious everyday snacking!

 - You can use another nut, like pecans, if you don’t love walnuts.

 - These shortbread cookies are nice without the frosting too.
-Have them with a cup of tea.
+Have them with a cup of coffee or tea.

 - If you have a leaf cookie cutter you can roll out the dough (form it into a disk, wrap, and chill first) and make cute maple leaf cookies.